Parshwanath Upadhye

-Parshwanath Upadhye is an Indian classical dancer, choreographer and teacher.
+Parshwanath Upadhye (born 26 March 1982) is an Indian classical dancer, choreographer and teacher.
 He is trained in the traditional Mysore style of Bharatanatyam.

-Along with his wife Shruti, Parshwanath choreographs, directs, produces and presents his work at national and international venues under the banner of Upadhye School of Dance and Punyah Dance company, Bangalore, India.
+Along with his wife Shruti Gopal, Parshwanath choreographs, directs, produces and presents his work at national and international venues under the banner of Upadhye School of Dance and Punyah Dance company, Bangalore, India.

 Education and training

 Parshwanath Upadhye has studied for 15 years in the traditional Mysore style of Bharathanatyam under the guidance of Guru Shri Ravindra Sharma of Belgaum.
 He completed his Arangetram in the year 1996.